WebAssembly/component-model/design/mvp/CanonicalABI.md

 first set).
 Currently, `pending_event` holds a closure of either the `subtask_event` or `copy_event` functions defined below.
-An optimizing implementation would avoid closure allocation by inlining a union containing the closure fields directly in the `Waitable` element of the `waitables` table.
+An optimizing implementation would avoid closure allocation by inlining a union containing the closure fields directly in the component instance table.

 A waitable can belong to at most one "waitable set" (defined next) which is referred to by the `maybe_waitable_set` field.
 A `Waitable`'s `pending_event`